LUMBAR SPINE SURGERY

 Activity

 Your physical activity will continue to focus on your safety with mobility and help you toward independence.
-In spite of any mild discomfort, patients should continue the deep breathing and physical therapy exercises as instructed.
+Despite any mild discomfort, patients should continue the deep breathing and physical therapy exercises as instructed.
 Patients who breathe well and work at strengthening their muscles, improving their lung capacity and circulation, often heal faster.

 Skills Needed for a Speedy Recovery

-Additionally, our skilled spine surgeons are able to make precise and well-informed decisions during the surgery, such as determining the appropriate extent of the surgical intervention, identifying and addressing any additional issues or complications encountered during the procedure, and ensuring proper alignment and stability of the spine.
+Additionally, our skilled spine surgeons can make precise and well-informed decisions during the surgery, such as determining the appropriate extent of the surgical intervention, identifying and addressing any additional issues or complications encountered during the procedure, and ensuring proper alignment and stability of the spine.
 This attention to detail is vital in achieving the desired surgical outcomes and promoting a quick recovery.

 Other Factors for a Speedy Recovery